XtremeXSPC/CS-Topics-Blog/CS-Topics/content/posts/A Number Theory Problem.md

 ---

-## 3. Fundamental tools from number theory
+## 3. Fundamental tools from Number Theory

 To navigate efficiently in the coprimality graph, particularly to calculate vertex degrees, it is necessary to resort to advanced tools from number theory.

-### 3.1 The inclusion-exclusion principle and the möbius function
+### 3.1 The inclusion-exclusion principle and the Möbius function

 The efficient calculation of the number of elements in a set that are coprime with a given integer $x$ is a classic problem.
 The most elegant solution employs the inclusion-exclusion principle, formalized through the **Möbius function**, $\mu(n)$.
 This function is defined for every positive integer $n$ as follows: